cosmos/ibc-go/docs/requirements/channel-upgradability-requirements.md

 2. There exists a transfer channel between chain A and chain B, with channel ID `channel-0` on both ends.
 3. The channel is upgraded to use fee incentivization (i.e. stack fee middleware on top of the transfer application).
 Both chains' binary has wired up the fee middleware.

 Further exception flows can be explored if some of the assumptions above do not apply.
 For example: if chain B's binary has not wired up the fee middleware and `MsgChannelUpgradeTry` is submitted, the upgrade will be aborted and a cancellation message can be submitted to chain A to restore the channel to its previous state.
-Or if each chain approve a different channel version, then the upgrade will abort during the negotiation.
+Or if each chain approves a different channel version, then the upgrade will abort during the negotiation.

 ### Permissionless upgrade on chain A and B